 By H.T.
 Astrov, JD, CPA (inactive), LLM

-Taxpayers should always be cordial and respectful to the revenue officer because this initial encounter can establish the tone of future interactions.
-Taxpayers need to recognize that revenue officers wield a vast array of resolution alternatives which span the gamut from voluntary but manageable (e.g., installment agreements) to involuntary and consequential (e.g., wage garnishments and asset seizures).
+Taxpayers need to recognize that Revenue Officers wield a vast array of resolution alternatives which span the gamut from voluntary but manageable (e.g., installment agreements) to involuntary and consequential (e.g., wage garnishments and asset seizures).
+Although the situation is inherently stressful, taxpayers should strive to be cordial and respectful to the Revenue Officer because this initial encounter will likely establish the tone of future interactions.

-Hear more from H.T.
-Astrov at the MEGA Tax Conference on Dec.
-13-14.
+Hear more from H.T. at the MEGA Tax Conference on December 13-14.
 Register here.